tock/tock/doc/courses/sensys/client.md

 Finished in 1.959 seconds
 ```

+---
+> ### Checkpoint
+>
+> Make sure you have these apps installed correctly and `tockloader list`
+> produces similar output as shown here.
+---

 Great!
-Now you check that the LEDs are blinking, and sure enough, no problems
+Now you check that the LED is blinking, and sure enough, no problems
 there.
 The blink app was just for testing, so you `tockloader uninstall blink`
 to remove that.
 So far, so good, Tock!
 But, before you prepare to head home after a